 With a sweet smile she put a dollar into the "Save the Children" box.
 She looked over at the clerk.
 "Now this is a good cause.
 You save them as kids, they don't grow up to be like me."

-He nodded, then stopped as if wondering whether that had been a good idea.
+He nodded, then stopped as if wondering whether nodding was a good idea.

 "You have a good night now," Faith said breezily as she gathered up her stuff and walked out.